mgmacleod/context-mechanics/logs/project-clarification/general-introduction.md

 A breakthrough methodology enabling real-time study of cognitive coordination:

-**Mechanism**: AI proposes tool actions; human approves or refuses in real-time **Function**: Creates natural breakpoints for injecting expertise and studying coordination **Research Value**: Enables systematic observation of cognitive integration as it develops
+**Mechanism**: AI proposes tool actions; human approves or refuses in real-time **Function**: Creates natural breakpoints for injecting expertise and studying coordinative patterns **Research Value**: Enables systematic observation of integration as it develops

 **Key Properties**:
 - Temporal alignment between different processing speeds
-- Perspective comparison on identical cognitive events
+- Perspective comparison on identical interactive events
 - Real-time protocol adaptation and refinement
-- Natural intervention points for studying coordination dynamics
+- Natural intervention points for studying coordinative dynamics

 ### Multi-Perspectival Analysis

 Using AI systems as co-researchers rather than just research subjects:
 - Systematic comparison of human and AI perspectives on identical interactions
-- Collaborative analysis of cognitive coordination patterns
+- Collaborative analysis of coordinative patterns
 - Joint development of research protocols and theoretical frameworks

 ## Scientific Foundations